wcasper/math406spring2024/_topics/002-intro-heat-equation.md

 <source src="vid/numdiffusion.mp4" type="video/mp4">
 </video>

+There are some very nice qualitative similarities between the numerical simulation and the physical experiment.
+However, there are definitely some important differences!

+**Question:** What kinds of differences do we see between the experimental data and the numerical solution of the heat equation?
+For each difference, what kind of explanation might we have for these differences?

 # Higher Dimensional Heat Equations

 For temperature variation on a flat surface, we can instead use the **two-dimensional heat equation**